Jane11Al/battleship-game-BACKEND/README.md

 ## Model

 This project follows MVC pattern.
-The model `model` package contains all models (both persistant models and DTOs).
+The `model` package contains all models (both persistant models and DTOs).
-The models which are stored in MongoDB are:
+Models which are stored in MongoDB are:

     i.
 Game - contains all data which is used in one game, and also logic for setting ships ii.
-PlayerMatches - contains two player playing the game and their unique socket id
+PlayerMatches - contains two players playing the game and their unique socket id

 ## Controller